A NSW Government website

 Large-scale renewable energy proposals

-Under State Environmental Planning Policy (State and Regional Development) 2011, electricity generating works including renewable energy proposals such as wind or solar farms with a capital cost of more than $30 million (or $10 million in an environmentally sensitive area) are considered as State Significant Development under Part 4 of the Environmental Planning and Assessment Act 1979.
+Under State Environmental Planning Policy (Planning Systems) 2021, electricity generating works including renewable energy proposals such as wind energy projects or solar farms with a capital cost of more than $30 million (or $10 million in an environmentally sensitive area) are considered to be State Significant Development under Part 4 of the Environmental Planning and Assessment Act 1979.

 Small-scale renewable energy proposals

-Under State Environmental Planning Policy (Infrastructure) 2007 (“Infrastructure SEPP”), there are a range of assessment pathways for small-scale renewable energy proposals, which are tailored to the size, location and level of environmental impact of the proposal.
+Under State Environmental Planning Policy (Transport and Infrastructure) 2021 (T&I SEPP), there are a range of assessment pathways for small-scale renewable energy proposals, which are tailored to the size, location and level of environmental impact of the proposal.

 Contact us for further information.